zephyrproject-rtos/zephyr/boards/arc/em_starterkit/doc/board.rst

 .. note::

-   EM7D has secureshield feature, which is not supported in Zephyr currently.
+   EM7D of EM Starter Kit 2.3 has secureshield feature, which is not supported in Zephyr currently.

 Hardware